spausum/spausum.github.io/content/posts/midterm.md

 The diagonal elements represent the number of correct predictions for each pitch type, while the off-diagonal elements indicate the misclassifications.
 The confusion matrix indicates that the model performs well in predicting certain pitch types but may have difficulties with others.
 For example, while the other pitch types have a predicted and actual accuracy of roughly 80%, the cutter pitch type performs worse.
 With 228 predicted actual matching out of 439 pitches, its accuracy is roughly 52%.

-The cutter pitches might have performed worse due to their similarity to Fastballs and imbalanced data representation compared to the other pitch types, especially Fastballs.
-A cutter ball is thrown like a Fastball but with both fingers placed together towards one side of the baseball to produce a cutting movement when thrown.
-Because there are more Fastball data and due to its similarity to Fastballs, the model might have a harder time distinguishing the two.
+The cutter pitches might have performed worse due to their similarity to fastballs and imbalanced data representation (fastballs represent about 13,000 out of our 24,000 datapoints).
+A cutter ball is thrown like a fastball but with both fingers placed together towards one side of the baseball to produce a cutting movement when thrown.
+Because there are more fastball data and due to its similarity to fastballs, the model might have a harder time distinguishing the two.

 #### ROC curve
 ![](/images/multi_roc.png)